PROSCI CERTIFICATION (PROS & CONS)

 During the three-day Prosci training, change practitioners are trained on the knowledge, methodologies, and skills needed for them to effectively drive successful change initiatives.
 As part of the Prosci change management course, practitioners learn how to apply Prosci’s methodology to an existing project, network with other change leaders, and carry their training forward to improve organizational results.

 Prosci also offers the Train-The-Trainer Level 1 and Level 2 certification programs.
-Each level is a two-day certification program that prepares Prosci certified change practitioners to teach role-based Prosci ADKAR change management training programs to other practitioners within their organization.
+Each level is described as a two-day certification program that prepares Prosci certified change practitioners to teach role-based Prosci ADKAR change management training programs to other practitioners within their organization.

 Additional pros of the Prosci certification: